Blog

 Please find additional information regarding the discharge below.

-Does the discharge pose a risk to public health?
+Did the discharge pose a risk to public health?

 Water quality testing revealed E. coli bacteria levels almost 300 times higher than the Environmental Protection Agency (EPA) recommended limits for recreation in the area of the CRNRA affected by the spill.
-These levels pose serious risks to public health, especially for vulnerable populations such young children, the elderly, and people with weakened immune systems.
-The CRNRA has posted signage at access points along the affected area indicating the closures due to elevated bacteria levels.
+These levels posed serious risks to public health, especially for vulnerable populations such as young children, the elderly, and people with weakened immune systems.
+The CRNRA posted signage at access points along the affected area indicating the closures due to elevated bacteria levels.

-Sections of the river upstream of the Chattahoochee Nature Center and as far downstream as West Point Lake should not be affected by E. coli bacteria contamination resulting from the Big Creek Water Reclamation Facility discharge.
+Sections of the river upstream of the Chattahoochee Nature Center and as far downstream as West Point Lake should not have been affected by E. coli bacteria contamination resulting from the Big Creek Water Reclamation Facility discharge.
 CRK conducts weekly water quality testing at sites throughout the Chattahoochee River watershed; these results may be viewed on our website.

-Is drinking water affected by the discharge?
+Was drinking water affected by the discharge?

 What caused the sewage discharge?